TERMS AND CONDITIONS – QUICK FACTS

 d) Email forwarding web services shall not be used for bulk transfers of mail from any source; as the service is intended for individual users only.

 i. infringe any third party’s copyright, patent, trademark, trade secret or other proprietary rights or rights of publicity or privacy;

 ii. violate any applicable law, statute, ordinance or regulation (including those regarding export control);

 iii. do anything defamatory, trade libelous , threatening, harassing, or obscene;

 iv. defame the Supplier or bring the Supplier’s business into disrepute;

 v. interfere with or disrupt network users, services or equipment with the intent to, or having the effect of, causing an excessive or disproportionate load on the Supplier or its suppliers’ infrastructure by means of (but not limited to) distribution of unsolicited bulk emails or chain letters, viruses, Trojan horses, worms, or other similar harmful or deleterious programming routines or unsolicited telephone or electronic contacts; or

 vi. do anything that would constitute unauthorised entry to any machine accessible via the network.

 f) Where the Supplier obtains services from other suppliers, the Partner will comply with the usage policies of those suppliers.

-g) The Supplier may, in its discretion, revise these service use restrictions upon thirty (30) days prior notice to the Partner.
+g) The Supplier may, in its discretion, revise these Services use restrictions on thirty (30) days prior notice to the Partner.

-h) The Partner must not assign any of its rights under the Agreement.
-Except as permitted under the Agreement, the Partner must not make any Services available for use by any third or any related parties (including, but not limited to, by way of renting, leasing or transferring the Services).
+h) The Partner may not assign any of its rights under the Agreement.
+Except as permitted under the Agreement, the Partner must not make any Services available for use by any third party or any related parties (including, but not limited to, by way of renting, leasing or transferring the Services).

-i) The Partner is responsible for ensuring that users comply with the applicable terms and conditions of the Agreement with respect to use of the Services and the software, including these terms.
+i) The Partner is responsible for ensuring that all of its users comply with the applicable terms and conditions of the relevant Agreement with respect to use of the Services and any software and/or products.

-j) The Partner will indemnify and hold the Supplier harmless from and against any and all loss, liability, cost, or expense arising from or relating to users or the Partner’s failure to comply with these terms.
+j) The Partner will indemnify and hold the Supplier harmless from and against any and all loss, liability, cost, or expense arising from or relating to its Partner’s or any Client’s failure to comply with the terms of the Agreement.

 4 Term and Termination for Cause